YannCebron/m68kplugin/docs/known_issues.md

 - `include` directives:
   - not evaluated, symbols are resolved across all files
   - navigation to symbol declared multiple times (possibly in multiple files) will show popup chooser
-  - all included files must be located inside project (or added as separate content root)
+  - all included files must be located inside the project (or added as separate content root)
 - conditional assembly directives are not evaluated
 - macro block:
   - highlight `jsr _LVO\1(a6)` as invalid outside of macro